xonsh/xonsh/docs/tutorial.rst

     >>> banana
     'My spoon is tooo big!'

-Aliasing is a powerful way that xonsh allows you to seamless interact to with Python and subprocess.
+Aliasing is a powerful way that xonsh allows you to seamlessly interact to with Python and subprocess.

 Up, Down, Tab